 Are you a cosmetic formulator?
 Do you formulate green and clean hair or skin care products?
 It can be beneficial for you to follow or understand what green chemistry is.
 Green chemistry is also known as sustainable chemistry.
 Green chemistry is the design of chemical products and processes that reduce or eliminate the use or generation of hazardous substances.
-Green chemistry applies across the life cycle of a chemical product, including its design, manufacture, use, and ultimate disposal.
+It applies across the life cycle of a chemical product, including its design, manufacture, use, and ultimate disposal.

 - Prevents pollution at the molecular level